persephonesoft/webcerberus-helm/README.md

 ## Parameters

-See parameters explanation in file webcerberus-helm\charts\webcerberus\values.yaml
+See the explanation of the parameters in the file `webcerberus-helm\charts\webcerberus\values.yaml`